Leaky abstraction

-In software development, a leaky abstraction is an abstraction that leaks details that it is supposed to abstract away.
+A leaky abstraction in software development refers to a design flaw where an abstraction, intended to simplify and hide the underlying complexity of a system, fails to completely do so.
+This results in some of the implementation details becoming exposed or 'leaking' through the abstraction, forcing users to have knowledge of these underlying complexities to effectively use or troubleshoot the system.

-As coined by Joel Spolsky, the Law of Leaky Abstractions states:
+The concept was popularized by Joel Spolsky, who coined the term Law of Leaky Abstractions which states:

-This statement highlights a particularly problematic cause of software defects: the reliance of the software developer on an abstraction's infallibility.

-Spolsky's article gives examples of an abstraction that works most of the time, but where a detail of the underlying complexity cannot be ignored, thus leaking complexity out of the abstraction back into the software that uses the abstraction.
+This means that even well-designed abstractions may not fully conceal their inner workings, and as computer systems grow more complex, the likelihood of such leaks increases.
+These leaks can lead to performance issues, unexpected behavior, and increased cognitive load on software developers, who are forced to understand both the abstraction and the underlying details it was meant to hide.
+This highlights a cause of software defects: the reliance of the software developer on an abstraction's infallibility.
+Despite their imperfections, abstractions are crucial in software development for managing complexity, even though they are not always flawless.

 History

 The term "leaky abstraction" was popularized in 2002 by Joel Spolsky.
-An earlier paper by Kiczales describes some of the issues with imperfect abstractions and presents a potential solution to the problem by allowing for the customization of the abstraction itself.
+A 1992 paper by Kiczales describes some of the issues with imperfect abstractions and presents a potential solution to the problem by allowing for the customization of the abstraction itself.

 Effect on software development

 As systems become more complex, software developers must rely upon more abstractions.
 Each abstraction tries to hide complexity, letting a developer write software that "handles" the many variations of modern computing.

 However, this law claims that developers of reliable software must learn the abstraction's underlying details anyway.